 Curran and Speicher introduced the notion of infinitesimal freeness in the OV framework, presenting a random matrix model which are asymptotically OVI freeness \cite{CS11}.
 A detailed discussion of OVI freeness is covered in \cite{PL19}.
 In particular, the formula of OVI free additive convolution was also provided.
 Furthermore, the notions of OVI Boolean and monotone independence were investigated in \cite{DPL21}, and the OVI Boolean and monotone additive convolutions were provided.

 The main purpose of this paper is to investigate the OVI analogues of multiplicative convolutions for free, Boolean, and monotone independent random variables.
 We apply the method of \cite{PL19} and \cite{DPL21} to reduce the OVI famework to an $2\times 2$ upper triangular probability space, for which we have rich tools in the OV realm to deal with them.
-To be precise, we establish that if self-adjoint elements $x$ and $y$ are infinitesimally free from a $C^*$-operator-valued infinitesimal probability space $(\mathcal{A},\mathcal{B},E,E')$ where $E(x)$ and $E(y)$ are invertible.
-Then for $\|w\|$ small enough, the following relation holds:
+For the free case, we introduce the notion of the infinitesimal $T$-transform $\partial T$ (see Definition \ref{defn:inf-T=transform}), and we establish that if self-adjoint elements $x$ and $y$ are infinitesimally free from an operator-valued infinitesimal probability space $(\mathcal{A},\mathcal{B},E,E')$ where $E(x)$ and $E(y)$ are invertible, then for $\|w\|$ small enough, the following relation holds: